Computer-Programming-A/FinalProject/README.md

 You could:
-* Create your own game, animation or simulation
+* Create your own game, animation, simulation or other program
 * Create a website portfolio of your work
 * Continue practicing your coding on [CodingJS](https://the-winter.github.io/codingjs/) or other coding practice website
 * Write programs to solve math problems at [Project Euler](https://projecteuler.net/)